cronuseo/cronuseo/README.md

 > Note : cronuseo still in the experimental stage.
 Only tested in the local environemnt.

 * ``` git clone https://github.com/shashimalcse/cronuseo ```
-* ``` docker compose up --build ```
+* ``` make run ```
-* Heading to http://localhost:8080/swagger/index.html to continue your c6o journey.
-(Admin UI will come soon)
+* Heading to http://localhost:8080/swagger/index.html to continue your cronuseo journey.

-> c6o uses environment variables for configuration, along with .env file support.
+> cronuseo uses environment variables for configuration, along with .env file support.